MCP authentication

 How sign-in works

 When your editor connects to the Buron MCP server for the first time, it opens your browser to sign in.
-You log in with your Buron account, pick your organization if you have more than one, and approve the connection.
+You log in with your Buron account, pick your workspace if you have more than one, and approve the connection.
 Your editor handles the rest: no tokens to copy, no config to edit.

 The session lasts until it expires.
 When it does, your editor opens the browser again.
 Most editors handle the refresh silently.

-Multiple teams
+Multiple teams at once

 {